-If you are only embarking on a 1 Day/1 Night cruise you won’t be able to get too far out.
-To maximize your time in Halong Bay I would highly recommend booking at least a 2-night cruise.
+If you are only embarking on a 1 Day/1 Night cruise, you won’t be able to get too far out.
+To maximize your time in Halong Bay, I highly recommend booking at least a 2-night cruise.
 We booked a 2-night cruise and felt it was the perfect amount of time in Halong Bay.

 It’s Easily Accessible from Hanoi

-Halong Bay is less than a two-hour drive away from Vietnam’s capital and it’s easily accessible by bus or private transfer.
-You should have no struggle finding a bus to take you to Halong Bay, just make sure to ask your hotel in Hanoi for their recommendations.
-Or if you want a private transfer check with your Halong Bay cruise operator about setting one up.
+Halong Bay is less than a two-hour drive away from Vietnam’s capital and easily accessible by bus or private transfer.
+You should not struggle finding a bus to take you to Halong Bay.
+Just make sure to ask your hotel in Hanoi for their recommendations.
+Or, if you want a private transfer, check with your Halong Bay cruise operator about setting one up.

 There are Lots of Activities

-Besides taking in the gorgeous views of Halong Bay there are a lot of other activities to take part in.
-You also won’t be on the ship the entire time and most tour operators will have a set itinerary for you to enjoy.
-The Au Co set up many enjoyable excursions and activities to take part in including:
+Besides taking in the gorgeous views of Halong Bay, there are many other activities to participate in.
+You also won’t be on the ship the entire time, and most tour operators will have a set itinerary for you to enjoy.
+The Au Co set up many enjoyable excursions and activities to take part in, including: